-YOU ARE COMFORTABLE.
-This fits you well, as you have no concerns about making a quick assessment of a situation and acting promptly.
-You are a quick thinker, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
+You have no concerns about making a quick assessment of a situation and acting promptly, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
 Speed is justified.

 As a matter of fact, you thrive on the adrenaline of urgency.
 You find multitasking very stimulating and are gifted with endurance.
 You enjoy the tension which brings out your best performance.